-Many countries and areas need plumbers to be licenced.
+Many countries and areas need plumbers to be licensed.
 Indeed, some states will need plumbers to have at least two to five years of relevant work experience.
 Furthermore, most companies require to opt for plumbing certificate programs to have a license.

 Indeed, some states require pipefitters to be licensed.
 They may even ask for a special license to work on gas lines.
 Licensing typically needs an exam, work experience, or both.

-Pipefitters must be capable of directing workers, bid on jobs and project work plans.
+Pipefitters must be capable of directing workers, bid on jobs, and project work plans.
 Additionally, plumbers talk to customers constantly and need to recognize and communicate queries and directions.
 The demand for pipefitters with good communication skills is enormous.